Computer-Programming-B/TemperatureConversion/README.md

 3. Create a `for each` loop to traverse the list and `print()` the numbers in the list to the screen
 4. Now add more `print()` statements to the for each loop that labels the temperatures, converts them to Celsius and displays the results.
 Remember that an extra argument `end=' '` in a `print()` will end the line with a space rather than a newline character.
 Your output should look something like this.
 ![Temperature Conversion screenshot](TemperatureConversion.png)
-5. Submit your Python program by choosing *Share | Copy repl.it link* and adding the link to the google classroom assignment.
+5. Submit your Python program by choosing *Share | Copy repl.it link* and adding the link or uploading the python program to the google classroom assignment.